TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.draft2.md

 // logs { name: "josh", reputation: 2 }
 ~~~

 We've introduced a new metric for a new user, a reputation, and in our returned object, added two new functions to control this reputation count.
 Sounds about right?
 But notice that we did not return the reputation count, *itself*.
-Instead, we used the power of closure to let it remain hidden, as a detail of implemenation, and offered a function to check it's value at any time and increase it's value by one.
-This, is what we call a "private" variable.
+Instead, we used the power of closure to let it remain hidden, as a detail of implementation, and offered a function to check its value at any time and another one to increase its value by one.
+This is what we call a "private" variable.

-With respect to factory functions, a private variable or function uses closures to create smaller, dedicated variables and functions within a factory function itself - things that we do not *need* to return in the object itself.
+Concerning factory functions, a private variable or function uses closures to create smaller, dedicated variables and functions within a factory function itself - things that we do not *need* to return in the object itself.
 This way we can create neater code, without polluting the returned object with unnecessary variables that we create while creating the object itself.
 Often, you do not need every single function within a factory to be returned with the object, or expose an internal variable.
-You can use them privately, since the property of closures allows you to do so.
+You can use them privately since the property of closures allows you to do so.

-In this case, we did not need control of reputation itself.
-To avoid footguns, like accidentally setting the reputation count to `-18000`, we simply expose the necessary details in the form of `getReputation` and `giveReputation`.
+In this case, we did not need control of `reputation` itself.
+To avoid foot guns, like accidentally setting the reputation to `-18000`, we simply expose the necessary details in the form of `getReputation` and `giveReputation`.

-### Prototypal inhertance with factories
+### Prototypal inheritance with factories

-In the lesson with constructors, we looked deeply into the concept of prototype and inheritance, how to give our objects access to the properties of another.
+In the lesson with constructors, we looked deeply into the concept of prototype and inheritance, and how to give our objects access to the properties of another.
 With factory functions too, there are easy ways to do that.
 Take another hypothetical scenario into consideration.
-We need to extend the `User` factory into a `Player` factory that need to control some more metrics - there are some ways to do that:
+We need to extend the `User` factory into a `Player` factory that needs to control some more metrics - there are some ways to do that:

 ~~~javascript
 function createPlayer (name, level) {